manggo-cd/manggo-cd/README.md

 Hi there, I'm Daniel 👋
 ==================================================================================================
-### About Me
+### 👽 About Me
-- I'm a junior year computer science and commerce student at the University of British Columbia.
+- 📚 I'm a junior year computer science and commerce student at the University of British Columbia.
-- I'm currently a software engineer at Second Savour, a student-led startup that strives to combat food waste by upcycling orange peels and turning them into sweet treats.
+- 🍊 I'm currently a software engineer at Second Savour, a student-led startup that strives to combat food waste by upcycling orange peels and turning them into sweet treats.
+- 🌱 Learning more about ROS and embedded software to fuel my Formula Racing interests.
-- I love all things art and music; Big Frank Ocean fan.
+- 🎸 I love all things sports, art, food, and music.
+Big Frank Ocean fan!
+- 💫 Fun Fact: I have a cologne collection with over 13 fragrances

-### Contacts
+### 🔜 Current Projects
+- 🍷 Wine quality predictor via machine learning

+### 😃 Connect with me
 - danielzhou.nc@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/dzhou05/)